nftstorage/nft.storage/packages/website/pages/docs/concepts/gateways.md

 To make IPFS data accessible outside of the peer-to-peer network, [special IPFS nodes called "gateways"][ipfs-docs-gateway] act as bridges between the HTTP protocol that all web browsers understand and the peer-to-peer Bitswap protocol.

 As more browsers like [Brave][brave-ipfs] and [Opera][opera-ipfs] adopt native IPFS support, the need for gateways will naturally lessen over time.
-Today, you can reach the widest audience by using HTTP gateways in your web applications, but it's a great idea to also surface the original `ipfs://` URI for your content as well, so that IPFS-native browsers can access the content directly through Bitswap.
+Today, you can reach the widest audience by using HTTP gateways in your web applications, but it's a great idea to also surface the original `ipfs://` URI for your content, so that IPFS-native browsers can access the content directly through Bitswap.

 This guide collects some helpful information about gateways, including how and why to use the [NFT.Storage gateway](#the-nft-storage-gateway) available at `nftstorage.link`.